ojashgurung/ojashgurung/README.md

 I’m a backend-focused software engineer and AI enthusiast, passionate about building useful tools with strong architecture and a touch of creativity.

-I recently built [**SelfAI**](https://www.selfai.tech) — a document-trained AI widget that helps people showcase their story through a personalized, embeddable chatbot.
+I recently built <a href="https://www.selfai.tech" target="_blank" rel="noopener noreferrer">**SelfAI**</a> — a document-trained AI widget that helps people showcase their story through a personalized, embeddable chatbot.
 It’s live, running on my portfolio, and being used today.

 I'm especially interested in backend systems, AI/LLM infrastructure, developer tools, and products that empower others to express themselves through code.